jcdarwin/es6-bundler-demos/README.md

 Webpack also has easy to understand configuration, aided by the fact that it is specified using JavaScript rather than JSON, meaning that we've got more options for tweaking the configuration to our liking.

-All in all, webpack is the easiest of the approaches to configure, and provides a great deal of control, including chunking (whereby only the code that is needed for a page is loaded) and hot loading.